Joachim93/Data-Science-Job-Analysis/README.md

     pip install -r requirements.txt
     ````

-3. Create a ``config.py``:
+3. Update the ``src/config.py``:

-    To collect the data, some personal data is needed, which is stored in the file ``config.py`` and should not be
-    published in this repository.
-So this file has to be created by a new user and stored in the folder
-    ``src``.
-The following variables are defined there:
+    To collect the data, some personal data is needed, which is stored in the file ``config.py`` and should not be public.
+The public version of this file only contains a user agent for the webscraper.
+The other information need to be added by each user on their own.
+The following variables can be defined there:

     - ``header = {"User-Agent": "..."}``
         - the user agent helps to disguise that the requests are automatic queries